JoshLeckey/pastex/README.md

-# pastex
+# Pastex
-a text hosting script like pastebin

-#this script is also on my alt account

-#created with @themonvster
+a simple pastebin type script.
+Uses php and a database